Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 3. Second phase: Intersect but in this case we only write if the MSB is set in the `lhs_values`
 4. Since `lhs_values.len() == rhs_values.len()` zip this two, and calculate the values intersect, `(lhs_value << 1) & rhs_value`.
 5. Since we know all values in `msb_lhs_values` have the MSB set, we loop over all values in `msb_rhs_values` and calculate `rhs_value & 1`.
-6. After this we merge this two into the final result
+6. After this we merge this two into the final result.
-7. Repeat this for each token
+7. Repeat this for each token.

 As I said very naive and very simple, but I hope you can look at this 7 steps and see who poorly optimized this is.
 * We are doing more than two big loops with step `4.` and `5.`.
 This is why Big O lies to you, in the end this is the same Big O if we eliminate `4.` and `5.`, but doing them is horrible for perf.